OTCv8/otclientv8/README.md

 ### Check out directory `tutorials` to see how activate and use new features

 ### There's github repo of tfs 1.3 with otclientv8 features: https://github.com/OTCv8/otclientv8-tfs

-# Paid version
-The difference between paid version and this one is that the 1st one comes with c++ sources and has better support.
-You may need c++ source if you want to add some more advanced modifications, better encryption, bot protection or some other things.
-The free version doesn't offer technical support, you need to follow tutorials and in case of any bug or problem you should submit an issue on github.
-Visit http://otclient.ovh if you want to know more about paid version and other extra services.

 # Quick Start for players